pscedu/psc-wpdocs/aibd/conda-best-practices-dos-and-donts.md

 * Use additional Conda channels unless you know they are trustworthy.
 * Install packages unless you are going to use them.
-* Create multiple copies of the same environment, or at least tar the dir so there are less files using the file system.
+* Create multiple copies of the same environment, or at least tar the directory so there are less files using the file system.